Neonatal: Golden Hour

 Maximize resuscitative management of high risk neonates in first hour of life.

-- By December of 2016, 70% of high-risk deliveries will include the use of a delivery room pre-resuscitation checklist with briefing prior to delivery.
+- High-risk deliveries will include the use of a delivery room pre-resuscitation checklist with briefing prior to delivery.

-- By December of 2016, 70% of high-risk deliveries will be followed by a structured team debriefing utilizing the post-resuscitation checklist following the delivery.
+- High-risk deliveries will be followed by a structured team debriefing utilizing the post-resuscitation checklist following the delivery.

-- By December of 2016, 70% of high-risk deliveries will be followed by family communication from the delivering staff within 2 hours of infant delivery.
+- High-risk deliveries will be followed by family communication from the delivering staff within 2 hours of infant delivery.

-- By December of 2016, 80% of delivered high-risk newborns will have a temperature between 36.0 and 37.5 degrees Celsius upon admission to the NICU.
+- Delivered high-risk newborns will have a temperature between 36.0 and 37.5 degrees Celsius upon admission to the NICU.

 MSPQC Delivery Room checklist